creativetimofficial/material-dashboard/README.md

 - [Robert McIntosh](https://github.com/mouse0270/bootstrap-notify) for the notification system.
 - [Chartist](https://gionkunz.github.io/chartist-js/) for the wonderful charts.
 We are very excited to share this dashboard with you and we look forward to hearing your feedback!
+- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Material Dashboard.
+You can use it to gain insights into your sources of traffic.

 ## Table of Contents